zar67/cctp-devlog/_posts/2021-10-11-first-supervisor-meeting.md

 - Intimite and Sexual Relationships
 - The Law

-The final task I completed this week was to research common teaching methods for SRE.

 ### Next Steps
+- Research SRE teaching methods
 - Add to the risks and issues section of the proposal
 - Research project management, testing, and development techniques
 - Fill out the methods, techniques, tools and process sections of the proposal